-Because it can precisely target tumors, the CyberKnife System may provide a safe and effective radiation treatment option even for some previously irradiated patients.
+Because it can precisely target tumors, the CyberKnife System may provide an effective radiation treatment option even for some previously irradiated patients.
+Patients previously treated with CyberKnife SRS can be effectively treated with additional courses of SRS — thereby delaying or completely avoiding whole-brain radiation.

-In the event of a recurrence, it is generally not recommended that patients undergo a second course of whole-brain radiation.
-Because the precise targeting of the CyberKnife System significantly reduces irradiation of surrounding healthy tissues, CyberKnife may provide a safe radiation treatment option for some previously irradiated patients.
+The precise targeting of the CyberKnife System significantly reduces irradiation of surrounding healthy tissues.
+As a result, the system may provide an effective radiation treatment option for some previously irradiated tumors.

 - Patients who have previously received whole-brain radiation may be able to receive additional CyberKnife SRS treatments.

-- Patients previously treated with CyberKnife radiosurgery (SRS) can be safely and effectively treated with additional courses of SRS — thereby delaying or completely avoiding whole-brain radiation10.
+- Patients previously treated with CyberKnife radiosurgery (SRS) can be effectively treated with additional courses of SRS — thereby delaying or completely avoiding whole-brain radiation10.